Don’t Make These 5 Colonoscopy Mistakes

 2. Not Following The Prep Instructions

-Colonoscopy prep is much better than it used to be, and there are several new options available.
+Colonoscopy prep is much better than it used to be, and there are several new options available that are lower volume and taste better.
 Because of the recent changes, it’s important to read and follow the instructions.
 Don’t assume the timing and amounts are the same as a previous prep method you may have used in the past.
 If the bowel prep is not done properly, it could delay your procedure or affect your doctor’s ability to perform the examination.
 Read more about different prep methods.

 3. Drinking Anything Within 3 Hours of Your Arrival Time